I know, you might not believe me but TRUST me when I say you DO have time to cook.

 So how do I do it?
 What steps do I take to make cooking a priority, and ensure that healthy eating is the easy choice in my house?

-Struggle 1: Not knowing what to cook and trying to go in blind
+Struggle #1: Not knowing what to cook and going in blind

 It all starts with having a plan.